rollbar/rollbar.js/README.md

 ```

+We have also changed the `minimumLevel` configuration option to `reportLevel` in order to match the
+configuration option currently in use by the browserjs library.

 Now that we have said the above, because of how one might be using the library currently, converting
 to not use a singleton may be problematic.
-Therefore, we provide a convenient interface to a what is
+Therefore, we provide a convenient interface to what is
 essentially a singleton managed by the library.
 First, you would use this code somewhere before any
 other instances of rollbar are required or used: